-Employment: As of September almost all of the country's 2,810 registered refugees and 294 registered asylum seekers were living and working in and around Dukwe.
-Additionally, 428 former Angolan refugees--whose refugee status ceased following the government's 2012 declaration of the cessation clause--were awaiting voluntary repatriation at Dukwe.
-As a general policy, all registered refugees must reside in Dukwe, although the government may permit residence outside the camp in exceptional cases, such as for refugees enrolled at a university, in need of specialized medical care, or with unique skills.
+Employment: As of September almost all of the country's 2,163 registered refugees and 351 registered asylum seekers were living in Dukwi Camp without the right to work outside the camp.
+Additionally, 45 Angolan refugees remained after the voluntary repatriation of the majority and the government's 2013 declaration of the cessation clause; the government awarded legal status to the remaining Angolans, allowing them to work.
+As a general policy, all registered refugees must reside in Dukwi, although the government may issue a residence permit to remain outside the camp in exceptional cases, such as for refugees enrolled at a university, in need of specialized medical care, or with unique skills.

-Access to Basic Services: Refugees in Dukwe had access to education and health care but were unable to access government programs for HIV/AIDs medication; however, the government allowed an international donor-funded parallel program to provide such medication.
-The UNHCR facilitated refugee and asylum seekers' exit permit applications for medical referrals as necessary.
+Access to Basic Services: Refugees in Dukwi had access to education and basic health care.
+They were unable to access government programs for HIV/AIDS medication, but the government allowed an international donor-funded parallel program to provide such medication.
+UNHCR facilitated refugee and asylum seekers' exit permit applications for medical referrals as necessary through their implementing partner, the Botswana Red Cross.
 Officials typically granted exit permits for three days; refugees found outside the camp without a permit were subject to arrest.

-Although authorities did not house asylum seekers with irregular migrants, the UNHCR expressed concern about the detention of asylum seekers at the Center for Illegal Immigrants because it claimed international law does not permit asylum seekers to be held in detention facilities.
-Detention periods were generally short, but in some cases they lasted several months and differed depending on a detainee's nationality.
-The UNHCR publicly advocated for a change in the policy, and the government agreed to construct a separate reception center for asylum seekers.
+Although authorities did not house asylum seekers with irregular migrants, UNHCR expressed concern about the detention of asylum seekers at the Center for Illegal Immigrants on the grounds that international law does not permit asylum seekers to be held in detention facilities.
+Detention periods were generally short, but in some cases they lasted several months and differed depending on a detainee's nationality (see section 1.d., Protracted Detention of Rejected Asylum Seekers or Stateless Persons).
+UNHCR publicly advocated for a change in the policy, and the government agreed to construct a separate reception center for asylum seekers.
+In February the government held an initial meeting to commence the legislative review process aimed at aligning the domestic asylum law with international standards.